kudashevs/laravel-share-buttons/README.md

 ## Usage

-The package is easy to use.
-It provides a fluent interface to build the share buttons code.
-To start a method chaining, you just need to use one of the specific methods (start chaining methods).
+The package is easy and convenient to use.
+It provides a fluent interface to build the HTML code of share buttons.
+To start a method chaining you just need to use one of the methods (start chaining methods).
 These methods are:

 ```
 page($url, $title = '', $options = [])